 When my friends Johanna and Jessica invited me to their clothing swap party, I thought I probably wouldn’t attend since I didn’t have much to bring and swap.

 What to Choose for a Clothing Swap

 On the day of the gathering, I thought of a couple of items that I could contribute to the clothing swap.
 New shoes that didn’t really fit well, and a vest that’d been hanging in the front closet for a long time.
 I like it.
 I just haven’t been wearing it.

 If a friend of mine—or friend of a friend—could use either of those, that seemed worth an outing and an excuse to have a glass of wine.
 So I popped those two items into a paper grocery bag and put it ready to go by the front door.

-By the end of the day, I was ready to go with not one, but three full bags.
+By the end of the day, I was ready to go with not one but three full bags of clothes and accessories.